code

 DNS

 A Domain Name System (DNS) is a system that allows resolving hostnames and domain names to IP addresses.
-DNS functions as an internet directory structure and is responsible for translating user-friendly domain names into the numerical IP addresses computers need to communicate with each other.
-Each domain name also has a Time To Live (TTL) which is used to tell caching servers how long the domain name should be stored.
+DNS acts as the internet’s directory, translating user-friendly domain names into numerical IP addresses for communication between computers.
+Additionally, each domain includes a Time To Live (TTL), which tells caching servers exactly how long they should store the domain information.
 The TTL is expressed in seconds.

 Same-origin Policy

 The Same-Origin Policy (SOP) is a browser security mechanism that restricts web pages from accessing resources of different origins.
-It enforces the principle that web content served from different origins should not interact with each other unless explicitly allowed by the user or the server.
-Under the SOP, web pages can only access resources from the same origin, which is defined as the combination of protocol, hostname, and port number.
+It enforces the rule that web content from different origins cannot interact unless the user or server allows it.
+Under the SOP, web pages can access only resources from the same origin, defined by the protocol, hostname, and port number.
 This restriction prevents malicious websites from accessing sensitive information or performing unauthorized actions on behalf of other users.

 Explanation of The Attack

-To perform this attack, we must control a DNS server that holds a record of two different IP addresses, which will be associated with a single domain name and a low TTL (preferably one second).
-Using an online DNS rebinding service called rbndr.us, it is possible to achieve this action efficiently.
-It can be done by providing two different IP addresses to its input – one should have an internal IP address, and the second should have a valid public IP address associated with a well-known domain.
+To perform this attack, control a DNS server that holds two IP addresses for a single domain with a low TTL (ideally one second).
+Using the online DNS rebinding service rbndr.us, you can efficiently provide one internal IP and one public IP linked to a well-known domain.

 In the below screenshot, we will use the rebinder service and provide a loopback address as the left argument and the IP address of the Google DNS services as the right argument.
 As a result, it will be resolved into one domain name that we can use during the attack scenario.